Purchase Orders Overview

 1.5.
 Send For Review (Employee Side)

-1. Once the order is received at the store, for both the cases, the authorized store employee makes the changes in store quantity column on the order that is received.
+- Once the order is received at the store, for both cases, the authorized store employee makes the changes in the store quantity column on the order that is received.

-2. Then, the store employee can click "Send for Review" and send back the purchase order for the corporate review as highlighted in the figure below.
+- The store employee can then click "Send for Review" to return the purchase order for corporate review, as shown in the figure below.

 Figure 1.5.0

-1. The changes made by the authorized store employee on the order form in the Store Quantity field will be highlighted in yellow on the order so that the corporate user is notified what quantity is actually needed at the store.
+- Any changes made by the authorized store employee on the order form should be entered in the Store Quantity field.
+These changes will be highlighted in yellow to notify the corporate user of the actual quantity required at the store.

 Figure 1.5.1

-1. The order status will remain Open until it is marked as completed.
+- The order will remain in Open status until it is marked as Completed.

 1.6.
 Completing Order

-1. To mark order as complete, click on "Complete Order" as highlighted in Figure 1.6.0.
+- To mark the order as complete, click on "Complete Order" as highlighted in Figure 1.6.0.

 Figure 1.6.0